Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p8s_2/README.md

 **Fire** is baited by the three <b>furthest</b> players from the Sigil.

 - The side with 4 players take up their base positions as above.
-- The side with 2 players remaining have to figure out the priority between themselves to see who baits Fire:
+- The side with 2 players have to figure out the priority between themselves to see who baits Fire:
 ```
-Inside: MT>ST>H1>H2: Outside (baiting Fire)
+Inside: MT>ST>H1>H2: Outside (baits Fire)
-Inside: D1>D2>D3>D4: Outside (baiting Fire)
+Inside: D1>D2>D3>D4: Outside (baits Fire)
 ```
 <table>
   <tr>